AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 Here you see 2 tables.
 In the top table, you specify the details of customer rods to cut.
 In the bottom table, you enter stock rods details.

-Notice that you cannot specifiy the quantities of the stock rods for now.
+Notice that you cannot specify the quantities of the stock rods for now.
 Actually this tool will tell you how many stock rods will be required to completely satisfy this demand.

-But I might add this feature soon so that you could limit the number stock rods to be used and satisfy maximum possible customer demand while staying in the limit.
+(We might add this feature soon so that you could limit the number of stock rods to be used and satisfy maximum possible customer demand while staying in the limit.)

 Let's enter the sizes of customer rolls in the top table 45 - 1